natural-affinity/storify/README.md

 * Rdoc/ri documentation
 * Support Sorting
 * Formatters for Story Content
-* De-couple specs from actual API (i.e. WebMock)

 Usage and documentation
 -----------------------
-To run the tests please ensure you have created a `.userkey.rb` file in the spec directory.
-See the `.userkey.rb.sample` file for details.

 Note: The Storify API currently requires a password to be entered for authentication.
 Please ensure you perform this securely (as you do not want it to appear in plaintext within your shell profile history or within your script).
-The included specs demonstrate masking a password from shell history.

 ### Setup